graded-cs-resources/IB-Computer-Science-Notes/unit2/05_System_Design_Introduction.md

 # Introduction to Systems Design - Requirements Analysis

 These notes are taken almost verbatim from Paul Baumgarten's page [here](https://pbaumgarten.com/ib-compsci/unit-1/).
-I have made only a few changes.
+Some material and ideas have been added using the resources at [IB Compsci Hub](https://ib.compscihub.net/)

 ## System development life cycle